 Richard Fertig, founder of Brilliant Transportation, mentioned recently in this blog post, industry feelings toward new companies, like Uber.
 These companies have taken the crowdsourcing movement pioneered by internet companies and applied them to transportation.
 Doing so has allowed Uber to become a huge success; growing into a world-wide black car service provider without having to build a fleet of its own.

 Traditional black car companies are fearful Uber, and its carbon copies, will put them out of business.
 The days of companies building their own fleet to provide inexpensive “luxury” taxi service are coming to an end.
 The future for this niche of the transportation industry is crowdsourcing.
 Companies providing outsourced black car service will have higher profit margins and much lower operating expenses.

-.@uber is loved by customers, but charging 4x - 8x in inclement weather is unacceptable. is that one day's margin > customer experience?!?— Mo Koyfman (@mokoyfman) December 15, 2013
+.@uber is loved by customers, but charging 4x - 8x in inclement weather is unacceptable. is that one day's margin > customer experience?!? — Mo Koyfman (@mokoyfman)

 What Crowdsourced Chauffeur Service Means For Customers

 The outlook isn’t horrible for the inexpensive black car shuttle service.
 The quality of service will probably remain the same, although companies will struggle to maintain any level of excellence operating through third parties alone.
 Users of these services will have to get used to surge pricing policies and having periodical unpleasant experiences.